lyteword/kjv/luke/chapter-9.md

 <sup>47</sup> And Jesus, perceiving the thought of their heart, took a child, and set him by him,

-<sup>48</sup> And said unto them, Whosoever shall receive this child in my name receiveth me : and whosoever shall receive me receiveth him that sent me : for he that is least among you all , the same shall be great .
+<sup>48</sup> And said unto them, Whosoever shall receive this child in my name receiveth me: and whosoever shall receive me receiveth him that sent me: for he that is least among you all, the same shall be great.

 <sup>49</sup> ¶ And John answered and said, Master, we saw one casting out devils in thy name; and we forbad him, because he followeth not with us.

-<sup>50</sup> And Jesus said unto him, Forbid *him* not : for he that is not against us is for us .
+<sup>50</sup> And Jesus said unto him, Forbid *him* not: for he that is not against us is for us.

 <sup>51</sup> ¶ And it came to pass, when the time was come that he should be received up, he stedfastly set his face to go to Jerusalem,